 The Danger of Mixing Medications and Alcohol

 There are medications that cause negative drug interactions when taken together.
-The same thing holds true when medications and alcohol mixed together.
+The same thing holds true when medications and alcohol are mixed together.
 These two substances taken together could cause serious medical issues and even death.

 Mixing certain medications and alcohol can cause many negative side effects, including nausea, dizziness, heart issues, liver issues and drowsiness.
 If you add driving into the mix, you’re putting yourself and others at risk.
 Some medication and alcohol mixes are worse than others: Percocet and alcohol make that list.